-Just back from the 2014 Automatic Identification Teacher’s Institute which convened at the University of Memphis.
+The 2014 Automatic Identification Teacher’s Institute convened at the University of Memphis.
 This great AIDC industry event recent relocated from its previous home at Ohio University in Athens, Ohio.

-This year Barcode-Test co-presented a workshop on barcode verification to a large group of attendees including professors from engineering and technology departments from colleges and universities, representatives from the defense industry, and personnel from GS1 Poland, GS1 France and GS1 Global Office in Belgium.
+This year Barcode-Test co-presented a workshop on barcode verification.
+The large group of attendees included professors from engineering and technology departments from colleges and universities.
+Representatives from the defense industry and personnel from GS1 Poland, GS1 France and GS1 Global Office in Belgium also attended.

-Corporate and trade association sponsorship substantially offsets the attendees’ expenses and makes it possible for smaller colleges to participate.
+Corporate and trade association sponsorship offset the attendees’ expenses and made it possible for smaller colleges to participate.
 The event is planned and hosted by Dr. Kevin Berisso, PhD at the Herff College of Engineering, University of Memphis.
 The goal of the Auto ID lab is to promote the usage of all of the automatic identification technologies including bar coding, RFID, biometric and smart cards.

-For those of us who are invited to be presenters, it is a reunion of industry leaders and veterans as well as an orientation for the newer generations of AIDC professions.
+For presenters, it was a reunion of industry leaders and veterans.
+It also provides an orientation for the newer generations of AIDC professions.
 Speakers included:

 - Dr. David Allais, former CEO at Intermec, inventor of the ITF, Code 39, Code 11, Code 93 and Code 49 symbologies;

-Sprague Ackley, recent recipient of the 1906 Award by the International Electrotechnical Commission (IEC) and partner of the ISO Joint Technical Committee which develops standards for AIDC;
+Ackley, recipient of the 2006 Award by the International Electrotechnical Commission (IEC) and partner of the ISO Joint Technical Committee which develops standards for AIDC;

 - Paul Bergé, former Vice President of International Marketing and Managing Director of Symbol Technologies International, founding chairman of AIM Europe, United